 This Pumpkin Soup with Leeks and White beans is the perfect symphony of Autumn flavors.
-A silky pumpkin broth with leeks, kale, apples, sage and cannellini beans is such a harmonious combination -it just might inspire you to sing for your supper!
+A silky pumpkin broth with leeks, kale, apples, sage and cannellini beans is such a harmonious combination!
 Video!

-Nourishing for body and soul, this healthy fall harvest soup is fast to make and delicious!
+Nourishing for body and soul, this easy pumpkin soup recipe is fast, healthy and delicious!
 Comforting on chilly days, and hearty enough for the main entree.

 Pumpkin puree creates an incredibly velvety full-bodied broth pairing perfectly with leeks, apple, kale and sage- utilizing the bounty of fall garden goodness.
 This is one of those creations that is almost effortless to throw together but tastes anything but simple.

 Try Pumpkin Soup with Garam Masala for another delicious pumpkin soup recipe!